 Give Now for node

-In our first century, the Ford School earned its reputation as a true pioneer in policy education.
-One hundred years ago, we launched the nation's first systematic public service training program for local government leaders.
-Forty-five years ago, we built the nation's first interdisciplinary, analytic public policy degree.
+In its formative years, the Ford School earned its reputation as a true pioneer in policy education.
+Beginning in 1914, we launched the nation's first systematic public service training program for local government leaders.
+We built the nation's first interdisciplinary, analytic public policy degree in 1968.
 In 1999, we proudly took the name of the University of Michigan's favorite son, the 38th President of the United States of America.

 Today, we're known around the world as an elite policy school housed at a world-class University.
 Tomorrow, we can and will do more.
-Your generosity--your investment--will power our proud next century of shaping leaders and tackling our world's toughest challenges.
+Your generosity--your investment--will power our future in shaping leaders and tackling our world's toughest challenges.